joplin/gsoc/pull_request_guidelines.md

 2. Each contributor **may only create one pull request at a time**.
 Once your pull request has been merged, you can post a second one.
 We have this rule in place due to our limited resources - if everyone was allowed to post multiple pull requests we will not be able to review them properly.
 It is also better for you because you only need to care about one PR - so spend time making sure it is as good as it can be - make sure it works well, has test units, documentation and screenshots (if relevant).

-3. If the pull request has serious issues, or would require a significant rewrite to be acceptable, we might close it and you will not be allowed to open a new one.
-So **please be careful when posting a PR**.

-4. **If you are borrowing code, please disclose it**.
-It is fine and sometimes even recommended to borrow code, but we need to know about it to assess your work.

-5. **All pull request must have test units**.
+3. **All pull request must have test units**.
 In some cases it might be almost impossible to add such tests (for example integration tests), but for anything else we insist on having them, and we may close the pull request if we see they could have been added but weren't.
 If you don't know how to add test units, please ask on the forum or Discord.
 If really it's not possible to add tests, we'll let you know at this point.
 Also please check again the [Automated Tests](https://github.com/laurent22/joplin/blob/dev/readme/dev/index.md#automated-tests) documentation for more information.

-6. AI-assisted contributions must follow the [AI policy](https://github.com/personalizedrefrigerator/gsoc/blob/main/ai_policy.md).
+4. AI-assisted contributions must follow the [AI policy](https://github.com/personalizedrefrigerator/gsoc/blob/main/ai_policy.md).

-7. **No Work In Progress**.
+5. **No Work In Progress**.
 ONLY completed and working pull requests, and with test units, will be accepted.
-A WIP would fall under rule 3 and be closed immediately.
+A WIP will be closed immediately.

-8. Please **do not `@mention` contributors and mentors and do not ask for pull request reviews**.
+6. Please **do not `@mention` contributors and mentors and do not ask for pull request reviews**.
 Sometimes it takes time before we can review your pull request or answer your questions but we'll get to it sooner or later. `@mentioning` someone just adds to the pile of notifications we get and it won't make us look at your issue faster.

-9. **Do not force push**.
+7. **Do not force push**.
 If you make changes to your pull request, please simply add a new commit as that makes it easy for us to review your new changes.
 If you force push, we'll have to review everything from the beginning.

-These rules we hope are fair to everyone, to contributors and maintainers, however if something is unclear or you have any question about them, please let us know!
+## PR Description Guidelines

+A PR description should explain why the change exists and what it achieves.
+Its purpose is to reduce the reviewer’s cognitive load, not to narrate the diff.
+If someone can understand the problem and intent in under a minute, it is doing its job.

+### Problem

+Start by clearly describing what was broken, missing, or incorrect at a high level.
+Focus on user-visible behaviour or system impact.
+Explain the scenario in which the issue occurred and why it matters.
+Do not begin with implementation details — establish context first.

+### Solution

+Describe what changed at a high level.
+Explain the approach taken and why it resolves the problem.
+The goal is to communicate intent and reasoning, not to restate the diff.
+Reviewers can read the code for implementation details.

+Call out any behavioural changes, side effects, or areas that may require extra attention during review.
+If the change is low risk, state that clearly.

+### Test Plan

+Explain how the change was verified.
+Include manual steps, automated tests, or both.
+The reviewer should understand how to confirm the fix.